helen388/Helen/README.md

   <div class="menu-item">
     <h3>Red Chicken</h3>
     <p>Tender chicken simmered in a rich tomato sauce kissed by the sun.
-A dish so comforting, Apollo might trade this his lyre for a bite.
+A dish so comforting, Apollo might trade his lyre for a bite.
 Fries on the side – a golden offering worthy of Olympus.</p>
   </div>

   <div class="menu-item">